-On December 4, 2019, the College was authorized by the Higher Learning Commission to offer two baccalaureate degrees: the Bachelor of Applied Science in Land Surveying, and the Bachelor of Applied Science in Culinary and Food Science.
-Cincinnati State is one of only four public community colleges in Ohio approved to launch baccalaureate degree programs.
+- In December 2019, the College was authorized by the Higher Learning Commission to offer two baccalaureate degrees: the Bachelor of Applied Science in Land Surveying, and the Bachelor of Applied Science in Culinary and Food Science.
+Cincinnati State was one of only four public community colleges in Ohio approved for the initial offering of baccalaureate degree programs. - In 2022 the College was authorized to offer the Bachelor of Science in Nursing degree.

-Today, as the College celebrates its 50th anniversary, Cincinnati State offers more than 130 degree and certificate programs through its four academic divisions and the Workforce Development Center.
+Today, Cincinnati State offers more than 130 degree and certificate programs through its four academic divisions and the Workforce Development Center.